 Research Executive Advisory Committee

 The Research Executive Advisory Committee is focused on research-related issues.
-Dr. Davidson serves as chair of this committee, which also includes UPCI leaders who have responsibilities for academic and research activities.
-During a weekly Research Executive Advisory Committee, a broad range of research issues are discussed, including: basic, translational, and clinical research; overall strategic planning to achieve future goals; and assessment of needs and opportunities for recruitment and infrastructure development.
+Robert L. Ferris, MD, PhD, Director of the UPMC Hillman Cancer Center, serves as chair of this committee, which also includes Hillman leaders who have responsibilities for academic and research activities.
+The Research Executive Advisory Committee meets twice per month to discuss a broad range of research issues, including: basic, translational, and clinical research; overall strategic planning to achieve future goals; and assessment of needs and opportunities for recruitment and infrastructure development.

-The shared resources at UPCI include state-of-the-art facilities that provide infrastructure, technology, support, and expertise to enhance basic, translational, and clinical cancer research with a goal to provide outstanding service at reasonable cost.
-In addition to standard service offerings, most facilities will also work with researchers to provide customized procedures as needed.
-Facility Directors provide expert consultation and, in some cases, may participate as co-investigators on research faculty grants.
+The Shared Resources include state-of-the-art facilities that provide infrastructure, technology, support, and expertise to enhance basic, translational, and clinical cancer research with a goal to provide outstanding service at reasonable cost.
+In addition to standard service offerings, most facilities will work with researchers to provide customized procedures as needed.
+Shared Resource Directors provide expert consultation and, in some cases, may participate as co-investigators on research faculty grants.

 - Advance the understanding of cancer

 - Develop innovative methods for cancer prevention, diagnosis, and treatment

 Council members annually recognize faculty, who have been nominated by their peers, for their commitment to improving the understanding of cancer biology or providing compassionate patient care; and staff, who have given outstanding service to UPMC Hillman Cancer Center.

 Council members also help to secure funding to support research and clinical outreach efforts, and to promote relationships between faculty and members of the business community that help to guide technology-transfer activities.